-Submission Number Proposed Amendment Support/Oppose / Seek Amendment Feedback / Comments / Reasons Relief Sought (as stated or similar to achieve the requested relief) 1. esignation Support KiwiRail have reviewed the Notice of Requirement for the designation of Horrell Road to implement the necessary road improvements to support the rezoning effects.
+Submission Number Proposed Amendment Support/Oppose / Seek Amendment Feedback / Comments / Reasons Relief Sought (as stated or similar to achieve the requested relief) Horrell Road Designation 1. esignation Support KiwiRail have reviewed the Notice of Requirement for the designation of Horrell Road to implement the necessary road improvements to support the rezoning effects.
 KiwRail are not opposed to the designation of the route and mitigation measures as identified, and while not all mitigation measures are identified in the Notice of Requirement and the supporting traffic report, it is noted that Plan Change provisions provide for mitigation works in relation to the level crossing.
-It is noted that widening of SH26 opposite the intersection with Murray's Road is proposed and the conditions proposed on the Notice of Requirement identify that the intersection layouts will he subject Recommend approval of Notice of Requirement.
+It is noted that widening of SH26 opposite the intersection with Murray's Road is proposed and the conditions proposed on the Notice of Requirement identify that the intersection layouts will be subject to approval by NZTA.
+These are supported by KiwiRail.
+Recommend approval of Notice of Requirement.
 Section 6: Subdivision 2.
-6.1.7(b division 6.1.7(b) Support KiwiRail note that the reference to subdivision within the reference to Rule 6.1.3(xi) is to be deleted as part of the Dan Change.
-The change countries not Retain as notified. છ ં 6.3.12 Support opposed by KiwiRail.
-KiwiRail support the proposed insertion of the new Rule heading, albeit that it reflects existing wording, to address subdivision adjoining the rail corridor.
+6.1.7(b division 6.1.7(b) Support KiwiRail note that the reference to subdivision within the Rural Zone of land adjoining the railway line and the reference to Rule 6.1.3(xi) is to be deleted as part of the Plan Change.
+The change sought is not opposed by KiwiRail.
 Retain as notified.
-Proposed Struc Proposed Structure Plan: Horrell Road 4.
-9.4.2(i) Suppo II Road Support KiwiRail support that there are restrictions on subdivisions within the Plan Change area until such time as the Horrell Road and the Murray Road intersection and level crossing upgrade works are Retain as notified.
+3. 6.3.12 Support KiwiRail support the proposed insertion of the new Rule heading, albeit that it reflects existing wording, to address subdivision adjoining the rail corridor.
+Retain as notified.
+Proposed Struc 4.
+Proposed Structure Plan: Horrell Road 4.
+Suppc II Road Support KiwiRail support that there are restrictions on subdivisions within the Plan Change area until such time as the Horrell Road and the Murray Road intersection and level crossing upgrade works are Retain as notified.

-achieve the requested relief) upgrade Retain as notified. for hear the bn, the rail agreement agreement that above, to le that trial s area.
-S area.
-Sistrict oint 6 lare not Feedback / Comments / Reasons completed.
+achieve the requested relief) an upgrade upported Retain as notified. sed for Retain as notified. re near the ation, nd ear the rail asing the ed above, ed to sville that sville that dential this area. g District point 6 Sail are not Feedback / Comments / Reasons completed.
 This infers that there will be an upgrade to the level crossing, and is specifically supported by KiwiRail.
 KiwiRail support that the level crossing is specifically identified as being upgraded to include half arm barriers, lights and bells.
 KiwiRail note that there are areas proposed for Residential Infill within Morrinsville that are near the rail corridor.
 Subject to appropriate mitigation, including noise and vibration insulation and boundary setbacks where the sites are near the rail corridor, KiwiRail is not opposed to increasing the density of residential development.
 KiwiRail note that existing Rules 3.1.1, 3.
 2.1 and 5.2.9 provides for the mitigation referenced above, and that these provisions are not proposed to change as part of the Plan Change.
 As with the changes shown on Map MV3, there are some areas of land to the west of Morrinsville that are proposed to be altered to Rural Residential Zoning.
 The rail corridor passes through this area.
 Based on the mitigation within the existing District Plan and that as discussed in submission point 6 this is not proposed to be changed, KiwiRail are not opposed to the zone change.
-Support/Oppose / Seek Amendment Support Support Support Proposed Amendment 9.4.3(iv) W/3 MV4 Submission Number 5.
-9.4.3(iv) 6.
-6. 7.
+Support/Oppose / Seek Amendment Support Support Support Proposed Amendment 9.4.3(iv) MV3 MV4 Submission Number 5.
+9.4.3(iv) G 7.